Monthly Archives: November 2020

 The traditional model has a major problem: it is not valid for compacted bentonite.
 There is — and was — strong evidence that the immobilization assumption does not hold for all types of “sorbing” ions.
 E.g Jenny and Overstreet (1939) reported transport of \(\mathrm{Fe^{2+}}\), \(\mathrm{H^+}\), \(\mathrm{K^+}\), \(\mathrm{Na^+}\), and \(\mathrm{Ca^{2+}}\) as samples of H- K- Na- and Ca-bentonite was brought in contact with samples of Fe/H-bentonite (without gel contact there was no transport), and van Schaik et al. (1966) demonstrated steady-state fluxes of \(\mathrm{Na^+}\) through Na-montmorillonite, corresponding to pore diffusivites significantly larger than the \(\mathrm{Na^+}\) diffusivity in pure water.
 Moreover, ion mobility is an essential component of the most well-established theoretical concept used for describing montmorillonite — the electric double layer.
 The ionic part of the electric double layer is even referred to as the diffuse layer, for crying out loud!2

-So it should come as a no surprise that the pioneers in radwaste barrier research quickly came to the conclusion that the description underlying eq.
+So it should come as no surprise that the pioneers in radwaste barrier research quickly came to the conclusion that the description underlying eq.
 6 does not hold.
 Several research groups reported values of \(K_d\) and \(D_a\) that gives unreasonably large values of \(D_e\) when evaluated using eq.
 6 (even larger than the corresponding diffusivities in pure water, in several cases).

 What is more surprising is that these conclusions did not lead to a complete reevaluation of the underlying assumptions, which is the preferred procedure for a model producing nonsense.
 Instead, the invalidity of the traditional model was only considered a problem for the specific ions for which it yield “unrealistic” parameter values (in particular, strontium and cesium), and an adopted “remedy” was the so-called surface diffusion model.
 The surface diffusion model keeps the description expressed by eqs.
 1, 2, 5, and 6, while replacing the relation \(D_e = \phi\cdot D_p\) with the following monster